 The sanctuary at Nemrut Dağı fell into disuse after the Commagene territory was eventually absorbed into the Roman Empire, and remained unknown to the wider world until an Ottoman-employed German engineer rediscovered it in 1881.

 Poor old Antiochus.
-Such grand dreams, but for hundreds of years it was a lonely echo in the valley.
+Such grand dreams, but for hundreds of years just a lonely echo in the valley.